Creative Drywall Textures: How to Cure Porous Ceilings and Walls

 It was my dear Uncle Paddy Jones (RIP.)
 He was a darn good plasterer.
 A strong man with years of building knowledge behind him.

 Crucial knowledge for a newbie just like me.
-Thank you Uncle Paddy, you provided me the key to finally pursue my texturing career.
+Thank you Uncle Paddy you provided me the key to finally pursue my texturing career.
 Thank you so much.

-Even though it is quite normal to apply drywall texture directly onto the correct side of a wallboard / plasterboard, for preparation and for quicker drywall patterns, it is not really suitable whilst a practitioner is in early learning process of how to create artistic patterns and effects, using comb tools.
+Even though it is quite normal to apply drywall texture directly onto the correct side of a wallboard / plasterboard for preparation and for quicker drywall patterns, it is not really suitable whilst a practitioner is in early learning process of how to create artistic patterns and effects using comb tools.

-In the UK & Europe, ceilings and walls are normally painted using either 'Matt Emulsion' which, once applied and dried onto the surface, would have a flat matt dull lifeless appearance.
+In the UK & Europe ceilings and walls are normally painted using either Matt Emulsion, which once applied and dried onto the surface, would have a flat, dull and lifeless appearance.

-The second finish of emulsion paint used in the UK, is called 'Vinyl Silk Emulsion' whereas, once the applied paint has dried off, the finish would be shiny and create almost a glare, catching the light.
+The second finish of emulsion paint used in the UK is called Vinyl Silk Emulsion.
+Once the applied and the paint has dried off the finish would be shiny and creates almost a glare - catching the light.

-When a surface is primed or sealed, a barrier is created which supplies both adhesion and non absorption of the lighter material.
+When a surface is primed or sealed a barrier is created which supplies both adhesion and non absorption of the lighter material.

 PVA (building products) is an ideal water based solution which tackles the issues discussed above.

 Go on, Create a Craze!
+2018